mpv-player/mpv/DOCS/man/javascript.rst

 ``scripts/modules.js/`` in mpv config dirs - in normal config search order.
 E.g.
 ``require("x")`` is searched as file ``x.js`` at those dirs, and id ``foo/x`` is searched as file ``x.js`` inside dir ``foo`` at those dirs.

+Search paths for global module id's are at the array ``mp.module_paths``, which is searched in order.
+Initially it contains one item: ``~~/scripts/modules.js`` such that it behaves as described above.
+Modifying it will affect future ``require`` calls with global module id's which are not already loaded/cached.

 No ``global`` variable, but a module's ``this`` at its top lexical scope is the global object - also in strict mode.
 If you have a module which needs ``global``